techone --guide=erp

 Local compliance by Microsoft

 VAT, statutory reporting, Intrastat, local accounting standards.
-Delivered by Microsoft for 40+ countries, not by a third party.
+Delivered and maintained by Microsoft, not by a third party.

 D365 BC Feature Overview